weneedtotalknewspaper/graceful-squid-05a62/src/pages/apply.md

       - title: Section Editors
         title_align: left
         content: >
-          Managing Editors include Managing Editor and Copy Editor.
-These positions will work closely with the Editor-in-Chief to oversee the publication of each edition.
-They will be in charge of editing several articles, but will not be required to write articles of their own.
-          They are also required to attend 1 monthly meeting.
+          Section Editors include the Spotlight Editor and the Art Editor.
+They will be required to write one article for their section if there are no submitted articles that month.
+They will also be required to edit all articles in the section and attend the 1 monthly meeting.
 To apply, you will be required to answer two short essay questions and submit one piece of writing that you have previously completed.
 This piece can be an article, short story, or essay completed for school.
           Previous editing experience is recommended.
         content_align: left
         actions:
           - url: 'https://forms.gle/2rbnWX4RrXFrXNRg9'